 c.
 1045 - 1093

-Scottish queen, wife of Malcolm III (the one who ascends the throne at the end of Shakespeare's Macbeth)
+Scottish queen, wife of Malcolm III (the one who ascends the throne and has the last words in Shakespeare's Macbeth)

-Pious and charitable, had civilizing influence on her husband, tried to align Scottish Catholicism with Rome
+Pious and charitable, she had a civilizing influence on her husband and tried to align Scottish Catholicism with Rome.

 Died three days after being notified of the deaths in battle of her husband and eldest son